Alexander Ogle: Career

 He served as a member of the Pennsylvania House of Representatives in 1803, 1804, 1807, 1808, and 1811.
 During the war of 1812, he served as major general in the Pennsylvania militia, commanding the 12th division, comprising recruits from Somerset, Bedford and Cambria counties.
 He worked as prothonotary, recorder of deeds, and clerk of courts from 1812 to 1817.
 He owned slaves.

 Ogle was elected as a Democratic-Republican to the Fifteenth Congress.
 He was not a candidate for renomination in 1818.
 He served again as a member of the Pennsylvania House of Representatives from 1819 to 1823, and served as a member of the Pennsylvania State Senate for the 22nd district in 1827 and 1828.
-He died in Somerset in 1832 and was interred in Union Cemetery.
+He died in Somerset in 1832.